How to Pay for Assisted Living Costs

 Pay out of pocket

 Assisted living facilities are available in a wide range of prices.
 Assisted living costs can vary from $1,500 a month to in excess of $10,000 a month depending on the level of care needed, location, and amenities offered.
-Best to set a list of criteria you'll use to search for quality care facilities.
-That list should include the amount you are able to budget.
+Start by setting a list of criteria you'll use to search for quality care facilities.
+That list should include the amount you are able to pay each month.

 Check the Veteran’s Aid & Attendance Program